Coronation of Mary I of England: Three crowns and two sceptres

 The Duke of Norfolk brought the three crowns, St Edward's Crown, the Imperial crown, and a crown newly made for Mary.
 Gardiner crowned Mary three times.
 He gave her a ring for her "marrying finger" and the Master of the Jewelhouse brought a pair of bracelets set with precious stones and pearls.
 The noblemen now put on their caps and coronets, which they had carried into the church.

 Gardiner and the earls made homage to Mary.
 Mass was celebrated while Mary remained kneeling.
 She held the royal sceptre, which had been carried by the Earl of Arundel, and the consort's sceptre which was topped with a dove.Arthur Collins, Jewels and Plate of Elizabeth I (London, 1955), pp. 14, 268.
 She entered the curtained traverse and reappeared in her coronation robe, carrying the sceptre and monde or orb.
 The ceremony in the Abbey was then complete and had lasted until nearly four or five o'clock.

 Banquet in Westminster Hall

 After the ceremonies, there was a banquet in Westminster Hall.
 According to the diplomat Simon Renard, Mary sat in the Coronation Chair with the Stone of Scone in the hall and rested her feet on two of her ladies in waiting.
+This may reflect Renard's understanding of the physical marble king or queen's bench in the hall.

+The Earl of Derby, as High Steward of England, and the Earl of Norfolk, as Earl Marshal, rode into the hall on courser horses.
+Mary sat under a cloth of estate. during the feast four swords were held before her.
+Her first drink was served by Sir Giles Alington.
+Mary of Hungary sent wild boar meat from Flanders for the banquet.

 The champion

 The Queen's Champion, Edward Dymoke, rode into the hall in full armour.
 He threw down a glove and offered to challenge any who questioned Mary's right to rule.
+No one took up the challenge, and he declared Mary "the true and rightful Queen of that Kingdom".

 Dymoke's fee was a gold cup, which Mary passed to him filled with wine.
 He was also given the horse and armour, 18 yards of crimson satin for livery clothes, and the food allowance of a baron.
 Dymoke made a claim in November for a few weapons and a pair of gilt spurs which he had not yet received.

+Proclamation

+The Garter Herald, Gilbert Dethick, proclaimed Mary as Queen in Latin, French and English.
+There was a cry of "Largesse".
+At the conclusion of the meal, hypocras and wafers were served, a final course known as a void.
+Mary washed her hands, and stood on the step known as the "hault place" with Elizabeth and Anne of Cleves.
+The Mayor of London brought a drink in a gold cup, which Mary tasted, and then gave the cup to the Mayor.